May 2, 2016

 |Used on resume to document training or professional development||Typically used to explain a professional designation and required recertification over time to stay current in one’s field|

-Here are a few questions to help you think about which type of training options to undertake:
+Here are a few questions to help you think about which type of training, Certificate vs Certification, to undertake:

 - What new skills do I need to acquire?